 There is more joint impact when you run on hard surfaces.
 For example, one study found that the peak pressure, or the greatest amount of pressure on the foot, was about 12 percent higher on asphalt than on grass.
 And that’s asphalt—concrete is even harder.

-Additionally, even if your running form is good and the joint impact is minimal on hard surfaces for you, they just feel more painful, which is why it’s better to take a cautious approach to running on them.
+Additionally, even if your running form is good and the joint impact on hard surfaces is minimal for you, they just feel more painful.
+It’s better to take a cautious approach to running on them, even if part of the issue is psychological.

-Finally, softer surfaces increase ground contact time, meaning that your body can better redistribute the impact.
-This is true for all softer surfaces from grass to sand, but the latter is in its own category.
+Finally, softer surfaces increase ground contact time, meaning that your body can better redistribute impact.
+This is true for all softer surfaces from grass to sand.
+But the latter is in its own category (and can cause its own problems).

 While sand is considered a softer surface and is the least impactful surface, it is more challenging to run on because it’s so unstable.